johnbaishya/ReactNativeFlow/README.md

 - **/src**
   - **/Assets**: Contains images, fonts, and other static assets.
   - **/Components**: Reusable UI components used across the app.
-  - **/Config**: Centralized configuration methods and settings for the app, such as                                                                      environment-specific configurations, app-wide preferences, and setup functions.
+  - **/Config**: Centralized configuration methods and settings for the app, such as environment-specific configurations, app-wide preferences, and app initialization setup functions.
   - **/Constants**: Global constants and enums used throughout the app.
   - **/Controller**: Manages the business logic and workflows of the app.
   - **/Hooks**: Custom React hooks for encapsulating reusable logic.